RamyaSheshadri/Phase-Locked-Loop/README.md

 ---

-## Phase detecctor using XOR gate:
+## 1.Phase detecctor using XOR gate:
 - In a PLL, the XOR gate compares the phase of the reference and output signals, generating a voltage proportional to the phase difference.
 - It thus gives a high output(error voltage) when the output frequency which is feedback to the phase detector is not the same as the reference frequency.